Good Night (The Simpsons): Critical reception

 FilmThreat says "This dark nursery rhyme is funny and disturbing.
-Homer’s voice is totally off the wall, nothing like it stands today, and it’s interesting to see how far they’ve come since these early forays into animation".
+Homer's voice is totally off the wall, nothing like it stands today, and it's interesting to see how far they've come since these early forays into animation".
 Todd Doogan of The Digital Bits was sad that "only [one] of the original Tracey Ullman Show shorts" was featured on the first season DVD".
 He added, "Still, the one you get perfectly illustrates just how far the show has come".
 DVD.net describes it as "The Simpsons as some of you may never have seen before, drawn by the hand of Matt Groening himself and looking a little worse for wear."
-DVD Movie Guide says, "I’ve seen a few additional Ullman shorts and think they’re nearly unwatchable, so I can’t say I miss them, at least not for their entertainment value.
-However, they’d make a nice historical addition, so it’s too bad we only get this single clip.
-The first one ever aired, “Good Night Simpsons” runs for 115 unfunny seconds."
+DVD Movie Guide says, "I've seen a few additional Ullman shorts and think they're nearly unwatchable, so I can't say I miss them, at least not for their entertainment value.
+However, they'd make a nice historical addition, so it's too bad we only get this single clip.
+The first one ever aired, 'Good Night Simpsons', runs for 115 seconds."
 The Digital Fix says the short extra on the DVD "showcases the superb sense of humour that has made The Simpsons what it is today", and that "the picture quality is quite breathtaking (considering the age of these shorts) while the sound is standard DD2.0 Stereo".
-It adds that "it is a teaser for something we will supposedly never see (all 48 shorts on DVD)" and wishes they had chosen a short that hadn't been featured in a future episode (The 138th Episode Spectacular), and therefore released on the Season 7 Box set.
+It adds that "it is a teaser for something we will supposedly never see (all 48 shorts on DVD)" and wishes they had chosen a short that hadn't been featured in a future episode ("The 138th Episode Spectacular"), and therefore released on the Season 7 box set.
 Planet Simpson says "the drawing and animation were blatantly crude, thick-lined, and primary-colored" and that "the vignettes were far too short for anything as sophisticated as 'character development'".
 It adds that the "central gag [of] kids finding ironic horror in bedtime platitudes" was very simplistic, and doubts many people even watched the airing of the short.
-However, the book explains the significance of Good Night as "the first baby steps of an institution that would become one of the most-watched TV shows on earth and the most influential cultural enterprise of its time".
+However, the book explains the significance of "Good Night" as "the first baby steps of an institution that would become one of the most-watched TV shows on earth and the most influential cultural enterprise of its time".